StockTwits: Cashtags

+TradeApp (2019-2024)

+TradeApp provided users with commission-free trading directly through the platform.
+The app was designed to compete with other retail brokerage services and to integrate trading with the social aspects of Stocktwits.
+However, in 2024, the brokerage business was sold to Public.com.

+Data and Analytics

+Stocktwits has amassed user-generated content over the years, which it has leveraged to provide data and analytics.
+The platform's data on retail investor sentiment has been packaged into products for investors.
+The company has explored various monetization strategies, including the sale of its data through APIs and premium subscriptions for advanced analytics.

+Stocktwits India

+In 2021, Stocktwits expanded into India through a partnership with Times Bridge, the VC arm of the Times Group.

+Stocktwits India has also formed partnerships with top financial publishers, including Economic Times, CNBC TV18, and Business Insider India.

 Controversy

 Twitter incorporated the cashtags into their platform in 2012 effectively "hijacking" the StockTwits idea.
 In response to this announcement, Lindzon blogged that "It's interesting that Twitter has hijacked our creation of $TICKER i.e. $AAPL".
 He went on to note that "You can hijack a plane but it does not mean you know how to fly it."
 Lindzon sold all of his Twitter stock in 2012 as a result of this controversy.